nikhilg37/MasalaTulips/README.md

 npx http-server
 ```

-## Deployment

-### GitHub Pages
-This project is configured to work with GitHub Pages.
-To deploy:

-1. Push your code to a GitHub repository
-2. Go to repository Settings > Pages
-3. Under "Source", select:
-   - Branch: `main` (or your default branch)
-   - Folder: `/` (root)
-4. Click Save
-5. Your site will be available at `https://<username>.github.io/<repository-name>`

-Note: GitHub Pages automatically serves static files, so no server configuration is needed.
-The site will work exactly as it does locally.

 ## Development

 - The site uses vanilla HTML, CSS, and JavaScript
-- Common components (header, footer) are loaded dynamically
+- Common components (header, footer) are loaded dynamically using JavaScript
-- Styles are organized in a modular way
+- Styles are organized in a modular way with separate files for different components
 - All pages are responsive and mobile-friendly
+- CSS variables are used for consistent theming
+- Interactive elements have smooth transitions and hover effects

 ## Browser Support